jerhon/developer-notes/computer-science/binary-trees.md

 # Binary Tree Overview

-A binary tree is a tree with nodes that consist of two children, typically a left and right node.
+A binary tree is a tree where each node contains two child nodes.
+Commonly the two nodes are referred to as a left and right node.
 Each node can have a value associated with it.

 # Using Generators or Enumerators